19hours/sg-statutes/Acts/Road Traffic Act.md

 (10) The proceeds, if any, from the sale or disposal of any such vehicle shall be applied in payment of —

-(a) any taxes, fees or charges under this Act which may be due from the person in whose name the vehicle is registered; and
+(a) any taxes, fees or charges under this Act or the rules which may be due from the person in whose name the vehicle is registered; and

+[Act 10 of 2017 wef 20/06/2017]

 (b) any charges incurred in carrying out the provisions of this section,